SyneRBI/SIRF-SuperBuild/docker/README.md

 1. Install [docker CE][docker-ce] and [`docker-compose`][docker-compose],
 2. Run `./sirf-compose-service up -d sirf` (in this folder)
 3. Open a browser at <http://localhost:9999>.
 It may take a few seconds.
+(Run `docker logs -f sirf` to see the container's progress - eventually there should be a message stating the notebook has started.)
 The password is `virtual`.
 The directory is mounted at `/devel` in the docker container from `./devel` (in this folder) on the host.
 The container will copy